Yahoo CEO Marissa Mayer expecting twin girls in December

 Later that year, Yahoo increased the amount of paid leave new mothers can take to up to 16 weeks and introduced eight weeks of paid leave for fathers.
 Previously, mothers could take eight weeks, while no paid leave was offered to fathers.

-U.S. technology companies including Netflix Inc and Microsoft Corp have recently increased maternity leave as a way to keep and attract staff.
+U.S. technology companies including Netflix Inc (NFLX.O) and Microsoft Corp (MSFT.O) have recently increased maternity leave as a way to keep and attract staff.

 Yahoo said in its corporate blog on Tuesday that it was "extremely happy" for Mayer and supported her plans and approach. (bit.ly/1PI0liP)